DESCRIPTION

 PART TWO: THE PRAJÑĀPĀRAMITĀ SŪTRAS

-Based on manuscript evidence and literary analysis, the oldest ‘strata’ of the prajñāpāramitā sūtras is either the Vajracchedikā-prājñāpāramitā Sūtra (The ‘Diamond Sutra’) or the Aṣṭasāhasrikā Prajñāpāramitā Sūtra, the text in 8,000 lines.
-Compared to other prajñāpāramitā sūtras, including the 8,000 version, the Vajracchedikā Sūtra is quite simplistic, being just a short dialogue between the Buddha and Subhūti, and it presents the central ideas of Mahayana Buddhism in a very raw, original form.
-The Aṣṭasāhasrikā, however, is a long complicated discourse with multiple chapters and new, unheard of stories of about bodhisattvas and the graduated process of , the ‘unsurpassable, perfect awakening’ of a buddha.
+Based on manuscript evidence and literary analysis, the oldest ‘strata’ of the prajñāpāramitā sūtras is either the Vajracchedikā-prājñāpāramitā Sūtra (The ‘Diamond Sutra’) or the Aṣṭasāhasrikā Prajñāpāramitā Sūtra (the text in 8,000 lines).
+Compared to most prajñāpāramitā sūtras, including the 8,000 version, the Vajracchedikā Sūtra is rather simplistic, consisting of a short dialogue between the Buddha and Subhūti that presents the central ideas of Mahayana Buddhism in a very raw, original form.
+The Aṣṭasāhasrikā, however, is a long complicated discourse with multiple chapters and new, unheard of stories of about bodhisattvas and the graduated process of anuttarā-saṃyak-saṃbodhi - ’unsurpassable, perfect awakening’ as a buddha.
+A theme tying most prajñāpāramitā sūtras together is a discourse on the nature of emptiness between the Buddha, Subhūti, and Śāriputra, as well as questions, typically from Śakra devānāmindra, about the merit generated from the profound practice of prajñāpāramitā.

 The next ‘strata’ of prajñāpāramitā sūtras are various elaborations upon the themes presented in the 8,000 Aṣṭasāhasrikā.
 These sutras range in length from shorter texts in hundreds of lines to the gargantuan 100,000 line version.
+In the year 660 AD the Chinese Buddhist monk Xuanzang and his assistants completed a translation of the Mahāprajñāpāramitā Sūtra in sixteen ‘assemblies’.
+This is a massive encyclopedic collection of prajñāpāramitā sutras (six hundred fascicles filling three entire Taishō volumes!).
+It is the most complete collection of Prajñāpāramitā sutras available in any language.

 A final ‘strata’ of prajñāpāramitā sūtras would be the variety of tantric or esoteric versions of the sutra that include mantras and dhāraṇīs.
 In the late 4th Century, Kumārajīva translated an incredibly brief text called the Mahāprajñāpāramitā Great Illumination Mantra 摩訶般若波羅蜜大明呪經.
 This text was later re-worked in the 7th Century by Xuanzang into what is now perhaps the most well-known Buddhist sutra in the world, the Heart Sutra.
-While this rendition is remarkable for capturing the meaning of the prajñāpāramitā sūtra in a mere 25 lines of verse, there is a version of the sutra given in a single syllable - A.
+While this rendition is remarkable for capturing the meaning of the prajñāpāramitā sūtra in a mere 25 lines of verse, there is a version of the sutra that is even smaller, given in a single syllable - A.

 PART THREE: MISE EN ABYME